GodOfZap/Gemini-Navigator/README.md

 # 🛡️ Gemini Navigator

 This repository contains a **Firefox sidebar extension** for interacting with **Gemini AI**, enabling context-aware chat and integration with selected webpage content.
+This is my project for Open Source Hackfest(MLH)[https://events.mlh.io/events/12808]

 <div align="center">